lisandrofernando/multimoduleNodeProject/README.md

 # If we want to stop the call from reaching the browser we can use page.route('**/*.css', route=> route.abort())
 # If we want to track the calls made in the browser we can use page.on('request', request=> console.log(request.url()))
 # page.on('response', response=> console.log(response.url(), response.status()))
+# In JS the promises could be rejected, pending or resolved